Generic Name: Pediatric Multivitamin Drops (MUL ti VYE ta min)

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about Tri-Vi-Sol, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+If you have any questions about Tri-Vi-Sol (pediatric multivitamin drops), please talk with your child's doctor, nurse, pharmacist, or other health care provider.